robbieg8s/alfred-workflows/README.md

 The workflows included are

+- [Atlassian](workflows/atlassian/README.md): Search recent activity on
+  Atlassian Cloud Confluence and Jira.
-- Safari History: Search safari history by title substrings
+- [Safari History](workflows/safari-history/README.md): Search safari history by substrings of page titles.

 The workflows and all tooling are written in typescript.
 The workflows execute using the macOS `osascript` javascript interpreter, the tooling executes using